 Yet they didn’t crush me.
 They could have; I’m not made of rock and titanium.
 I see people at my church struggle with many of the same challenges and it devastates their lives, leading to bankruptcy and homelessness, or severe chronic mental and physical illness.
 Sometimes they never recover.

-The major difference, and the reason I’ve come through all of that okay, is because I’ve had good resources: family and friends who offered support, and money (and good insurance) to get help when I needed it.
+The major difference, and the reason I’ve come through all of that okay, is because I’ve had good resources: family and friends who offered support, and money (cash and insurance) to see me through when I needed it.

 Key themes in my story